-The Front squat offers a few unique benefits that you won’t get from the other common squat variations such as Back Squat or Overhead Squat.
-Especially for strength development, power development, building solid leg muscles (for those that are interested in size), as well as technical development and motor learning.
+The Front Squat benefits are manifold and the Front Squat does offer a few unique benefits, that you won’t get from the other common squat variations such as the Back Squat or the Overhead Squat.

 How the Front Squat improves the Squatting Technique

-Have a look at this video and how the Handfree Front Squat helps the athlete to maintain a good upright posture, despite the heavy load.
+One exercise I use excessively with the younger athletes is the Handsfree Front Squat.
+Have a look at this video and how the Handsfree Front Squat helps the athlete to maintain a good upright posture, despite the heavy load.

 What muscles do Front Squats work

-Due to the more upright posture, the Front Squat focusses strongly on the anterior side of the thighs, the quads or quadriceps (the quadriceps consists of a group of four muscles, the vastus lateralis, the vastus medialis, the vastus intermedius and the rectus femoris) and the main responsibility of the quads is to extend the knee and the hip.
+Due to the more upright upper body posture, the Front Squat focusses strongly on the muscles on the anterior side of the thighs, the quads or quadriceps (the quadriceps consists of a group of four muscles, the vastus lateralis, the vastus medialis, the vastus intermedius and the rectus femoris).
+The main function of the quads is to extend the knee and the hip.

 How the Front Squat builds Leg Strength

 Once you dominate the Front Squat technique, you will quickly be able to lift some serious weight in the Front Squat.

 Following up on the previous point, the Front Squat technique and the Front Squat muscles worked, the upper body position puts more load on the quads, especially if you descend into a full squat position.

 In addition to the movement mechanics of the Front Squat, the Front Squat is also best trained with low repetitions.